Navigating Compliance, Climate Disclosures & Sustainable Resource Management

 Who should attend?

-Environmental Officers and ESG Managers, Risk and Audit Professionals, Regulators and Policymakers: Mining, interested stakeholders
+Mining Professionals, Environmental Consultants/Managers, and ESG Managers, Risk and Audit Professionals, Regulators Hydrologists and Hydrogeologists, Sustainability & Circular Economy Leaders, Environmental Scientists & Researchers – interested stakeholders

 Certificates of Attendance will be available on request to acknowledge professional development.